Updated July 19, 2023

 - Liquid Assets are those which can be converted to cash very easily.
 In the case of fixed assets, the capability of getting sold fast and converted to cash is not so easy.
 So they are mostly illiquid and it takes time for companies to sell or replace them.

 - Depreciation is charged on F.A.
 Each year a certain percentage is written off the books.
 As fixed assets are used in day to day operations, so slowly the capacity of the assets keeps on decreasing and ultimately the asset becomes useless.
 So for this, the company depreciates the value of the asset periodically.

 - Fixed assets are always used from a long term perspective.
 They are bought for operations that range for more than a year.
 So the gain that is generated from the fixed asset is also for more than a year.
 Recurring long term gain is also a characteristic of the fixed asset.

 Formula for Fixed Assets

 The formula for fixed assets is given below:

 Every Asset has a depreciable life.
 Every year depreciation is charged on the book value to get the Net Fixed Asset.

 How Does it Work?

 All the tangible F.A that a company purchases are shown under property, plant, and equipment in the Asset side of the balance sheet.
 Individual depreciations of the assets are clubbed under a single “Accumulated Depreciation” head and are deducted from the book value of the total property, plant, and equipment.

 Example of Fixed Assets

 Company XYZ bought land, furniture, machinery, fixtures, computers, etc. in order to start operation.
 All the assets are purchased in order to generate value for the long term.
 These are F.A for the company.
-When the balance sheet will be prepared, the assets will be clubbed under a single head that is “Property, plant, and equipment” and will be shown under the asset side of the balance sheet.
+When the balance sheet will be prepared, the assets will be clubbed under a single head which is “Property, plant, and equipment” and will be shown under the asset side of the balance sheet.

 Types of Fixed Assets